outsidedav/swift/cloudnative/healthcheck.md

 ## Accessing health check from server-side Swift Starter Kit apps
 {: #healthcheck-starterkit}

-When you generate a Kitura-based Swift app by using a Starter Kit, a basic health check endpoint `/health`, is included by default.
+When you generate a Kitura-based Swift app by using a Starter Kit, a basic health check endpoint (`/health') is included by default.
 The endpoint leverages the Codable protocol available in Swift 4, as supported by the [Health](https://github.com/IBM-Swift/Health) library.

-Basic initialization code, such as the initialization of the Health object occurs in `Sources/Application.swift`, while the Health check endpoint is provided by the `/Sources/Application/Routes/HealthRoutes.swift` file, which contains the following code:
+Basic initialization code, such as the initialization of the Health object occurs in `Sources/Application.swift`, while the health check endpoint is provided by the `/Sources/Application/Routes/HealthRoutes.swift` file, which contains the following code:
 ```swift
 import LoggerAPI
 import Health